ariga/atlas/doc/md/cloud/getting-started.md

 in order to access the organization.

 ### Regenerating Tokens
-It is possible to regenerate the access token, however once you do so the old token will be **deprecated**.
+It is possible to regenerate the access token, however once you do so the old token will be **invalidated**.
 When choosing to regenerate the token, you must remember to copy the new one into your GitHub project's 'Secrets'.

 :::info